 Building a National Strategy for Preservation: Issues in Digital Media Archiving.
 April 2002. pub106

 Summary report of a meeting held on February 4-5, 2002 to consider requirements for am archivists’ toolkit by Brad Westbrook.
 March, 2002.

 Draft benchmark functions of digital masters.
 March, 2002.

 Assessing Shibboleth as a means of authenticating and authorizing access to electronic scholarly publications.
-A DLF/CNI workshop by Peter Brantley (NYU), D Greenstein (DLF), Clifford Lynch (CNI).
-Feburary 2002.
+A DLF/CNI workshop by Peter Brantley (NYU), D. Greenstein (DLF), Clifford Lynch (CNI).
+February 2002.

 Registry of Archival Masters of Digital Monographs and Serials.
 Functional Requirements by Dale Flecker.
 December, 2001.